Henry W. Harrington: Early life and education

+Career

 He was admitted to the bar in 1848 and commenced practice in Nunda, New York.

 He moved to Madison, Indiana, in 1856 and continued the practice of law.
 He moved to St. Louis, Missouri, in 1872.

 He returned to Indiana in 1874, settled in Indianapolis, and resumed the practice of law.

 Political career

 He served as delegate to the Democratic National Conventions in 1860, 1868, and 1872.

 Harrington was elected as a Democrat to the Thirty-eighth Congress (March 4, 1863 – March 3, 1865).
 He was an unsuccessful candidate for reelection in 1864 to the Thirty-ninth Congress.

 He served as collector of internal revenue for the third district of Indiana from October 27, 1866, to March 3, 1867.

-Later career and death
+In 1876, Harrington ran unsuccessfully as the Greenback Party candidate for governor of Indiana, coming in third place after Democrat James D. Williams and Republican Benjamin Harrison, with only 12,710 votes.

 He again engaged in the practice of law.

+Death

 He died in Indianapolis, Indiana, March 20, 1882.
 He was interred in Evergreen Cemetery, Alpena, Michigan.